 The Protecting Vulnerable Groups (PVG) scheme is managed by Disclosure Scotland.
 It helps ensure people who are unsuitable to work with children and protected adults cannot do regulated work with these vulnerable groups.

-How the scheme works
+How the PVG scheme works

-EU Nationals applying for roles with children
+EU nationals applying for roles with children

 Disclosure Scotland checks your criminal history information held in the UK, as well as from your country of nationality, if your nationality is one of the following:

-How long does it last?
+How long does PVG membership last?

 There is a problem